What Is The Normal Blood Sugar Range

 If necessary, the patient can contact a diabetes nurse to help determine the correct dosage.
 At the next meal measurement or 90 minutes after a meal, the patient will receive an answer as to whether the previous insulin dose was appropriate.

-The advantage is that when blood sugar is measured in type 2 diabetes every morning, feedback on treatment is obtained at the same time.
-If your blood sugar is high one morning, it is a sign that some kind of action is needed to hopefully have a good level the next morning.
+The advantage is that when blood sugar is measured in type 2 diabetes every morning, treatment feedback is obtained simultaneously.
+If your blood sugar is high one morning, it is a sign that some action is needed to hopefully have a good level the next morning.
 The risk of late complications is much lower if the balance of care is good.

 Blood sugar at bedtime

-If your blood sugar is low before night, you should consume an extra evening meal.
+You should consume an extra evening meal if your blood sugar is low before night.
 If your blood sugar is very high at bedtime, you can take extra fast-acting insulin.

 Are there other times when blood sugar needs to be measured?